californiasky123/media_analysis/readme.txt

 This program has three main functions:
 1. pre_process().
 This function creates a database.
 It also pulls data from the three sources and stores it in 3 different tables in the DB.
-2.prep_empath().
+2. prep_empath().
 This function uses the Empath package to analyze the emotion contained in each source.
 It also creates a table in the DB to store this information and populates it.
-3.interactive().
+3. interactive().
 This function allows the user to see 4 different Plotly visualizations related to SQL pulls

 Data and Storage: